alexjoverm/blog/source/_posts/Use-Prettier-with-TSLint-and-be-happy.md

   ]
 }
 ```

+Now we can use Prettier and TSLint without any problem!

+{% asset_img prettier.gif "Using Prettier" %}

 I must thank [@vjeux for pointing me out](https://twitter.com/Vjeux/status/871796320792608768) to this solution and [@JBlack](https://twitter.com/JBlaak) for the time to [review tslint-config-prettier](https://github.com/alexjoverm/tslint-config-prettier/pull/1).